ayushnag/sophy/notebooks/sophy_ayush.md

 ### Natural Key vs AphiaID
 - Datasets that contain microscopy data will most likely contain a 'scientific_name' field that we will also have a corresponding AphiaID we will get from the WoRMS database
-- sci_name is a key for aphia_id and vice versa so we should only store one of them in the main table
+- sci_name is a key for aphia_id and vice versa, so we should only store one of them in the main table
 - However not all microscopy data goes to the level of sci_name and may only go down to genus
 - In that case the aphia_id approach is correct since we can keep the aphia_id for the genus and then have access to it's full taxa through the microscopy table whereas that would not be possible with only a sci_name col in the main table
 - This approach also correctly handles the issue of when two names are different in Python or just visually, but actually represent the same species (WoRMS flags species name as unaccepted)